 With route=account/login, the controller to process is ControllerAccountLoginclass and index method.

-In the next video, the real fun program begins “Hello World” Opencart module.
+In the next video, the real fun program begins the “Hello World” Opencart module.
 So, see you in the